jawadahmed2/Coding-Agent-and-Rag-Application/Agentic_Rag_Application/README.md

 # Agentic Rag Application

-This project provides a solution for parsing tabular data from PDFs and retrieve a relevant details.
-While it does not currently use a Large Language Model (LLM) for re-ranking, incorporating an LLM could significantly enhance the application's performance in terms of improving the quality of output data.
+This project provides a solution for parsing tabular data from PDFs and retrieve a relevant content.

 ## Features